Gun laws in Maryland

-Summary of Maryland gun laws and regulations
+Summary table

 State constitution

 The Constitution of Maryland contains no provision protecting the right for individuals to keep and bear arms.
 The state preempts some local firearm regulations, though local governments may regulate firearms with respect to minors and areas of public assembly.
 Annapolis, Anne Arundel County, Montgomery County, Gaithersburg, and Baltimore are known to have local firearm regulations.

 The Constitution of Maryland, Declaration of Rights, Art.
 2. The Constitution of the United States, and the Laws made, or which shall be made, in pursuance thereof, and all Treaties made, or which shall be made, under the authority of the United States, are, and shall be the Supreme Law of the State; and the Judges of this State, and all the People of this State, are, and shall be bound thereby; anything in the Constitution or Law of this State to the contrary.
 Maryland state law currently blocks anyone who has been in a mental facility or has been reported or coded as mentally ill from buying a gun notwithstanding.